eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 **ResourceLimitsQos**

-It controls the resources that *Fast RTPS* can use in order to meet the requirements imposed by the application and other QoS settings.
+It controls the resources that *Fast DDS* can use in order to meet the requirements imposed by the application and other QoS settings.

 +--------------------------------+---------------------------------------------------------+------------+---------+